volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ### Test Assertions

-The next important point that jcop checks assertions in tests.
-The most important check is, of course, the presense of assertions in a test. jtcop understands two assertion types `JUnit` assertions and `Hamcrest` assertions.
+The next important point that `jtcop` checks assertions in tests.
+The most important check is, of course, the presence of assertions in a test.
+As I already mentioned in the Gap Identification section, there are several already existing tools that have similar checks for assertions, but most of them aimed only on JUnit assertions and sometimes incomplete. `jtcop` also supports Hamcrest assertions and has more strict rules for assertions.

 For example the next test is incorrect: